ZsoltFischer/Flutter-Stopwatch/README.md

 - **Unit Tests**: Validate business logic and state transitions.
 - **Widget Tests**: Verify UI rendering and interaction in `test/feature/stopwatch/presentation/widgets/`.
 - **Integration Tests**: Use `integration_test/app_robot.dart` for complex workflows and end-to-end scenarios.
+- **⚠️ Golden Tests**: On the roadmap.
+Verify individual components like the analog clock face
 - **Test Helpers**: Custom fakes, robots, and pump helpers for maintainable tests.

 ## Architecture